Buyer Guides · San Diego · Down Payment Assistance

 Funding Fee 2.15% first use (waived for disability)

 San Diego has one of the largest military populations in the country — Camp Pendleton, MCAS Miramar, Naval Base San Diego, MCRD, NAS North Island.
-If you have VA eligibility, this is likely your best path: zero down, no PMI, competitive rates, no income limit.
-BAH counts as qualifying income.
+If you have VA eligibility, this is almost always your best path: zero down, no PMI, competitive rates, no income limit.
+BAH counts as qualifying income, which significantly boosts buying power.

 Purchase Limit $1,000,000 (SD high-cost)